Comstock Mining Inc. (LODE) Stock Could Soon Reward Patient Investors

 Comstock Mining Inc. (LODE): Who are the competitors?

-The company’s main competitors (and peers) include Royal Gold Inc. (RGLD) that is -1.06% lower over the past 12 months.
+The company’s main competitors (and peers) include Royal Gold Inc. (RGLD) that is 6.25% higher over the past 12 months.
 Vista Gold Corp.
-(VGZ) is 23.33% up on the 1-year trading charts.
+(VGZ) is 48.60% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 88.35% from the last report on Jan 14, 2021 to stand at a total of 0.12 million short shares sold with a short interest ratio of 0.06.